The Gallerie dell’Accademia museum is often simply called the Accademia 1/2

-On the days that we discuss painting, each group will first visit the Accademia.
+On the days that we discuss painting, each group will first visit the Accademia museum.
 This world famous museum contains the best overview of the Venetian school of painting.
 We will go there on foot.
 Via the districts of S. Croce and S. Polo we arrive in the district of Dorsoduro where the museum is located.
 Its doors open at 9 am.
 The current museum, officially called the Gallerie dell’Accademia was founded in 1750.
 The complex comprises several buildings: the original church, Santa Maria della Carità from 1444, the monastery that belongs to it and the Scuola di Santa Maria della Carità from the 15th century.
 These buildings were merged into one museum in the 19th century.

-The enormous collection of paintings is for the most part arranged in chronological order and starts with the Byzantine and late Gothic periods in the 14th and 15th century in room no. 1, followed by the early Renaissance rooms (room 2 up to and including room 8), the high Renaissance (room 10) and then Baroque and Rococo (room 11 up to and including room 18.
+The enormous collection of paintings in this museum is for the most part arranged in chronological order and starts with the Byzantine and late Gothic periods in the 14th and 15th century in room no. 1, followed by the early Renaissance rooms (room 2 up to and including room 8), the high Renaissance (room 10) and then Baroque and Rococo (room 11 up to and including room 18.
 The old church, room 23, usually hosts high quality temporary exhibitions.
 Rooms 20 and 21 are home to cycles of paintings by, among others, Giovanni, Gentile Bellini and Vittore Carpaccio.
 As we enter the building and walk up the stairs, we see the beautifully decorated old hall, the Sala del Capitolo, of the Scuola’s lay brothers (room 1).
 Its lavishly decorated ceiling, which features gilded cherubs each of which has a different face, dates from 1484 and is still in good condition.
 Fourteenth century Venetian art was still completely under the spell of Byzantine art.
 The Sala del Capitolo has many triptychs from the 14th and 15th century.

 This tour is intended to give you insight in the typical characteristics of Venetian painters.
 In addition, you will see the development of Venetian painting, which so clearly differs from the rest of Italy and primarily from Florence, which played such a dominant role during the Renaissance.
 We will, of course, limit ourselves to just a limited number of art works, because the sheer quantity is overwhelming.
 A famous polyptych, ‘The Coronation of Mary” was painted by the founder of the Venetian school of painting Paolo Veneziano in 1350.
 This work was strongly influenced by Byzantine art.
 When we are there, we will be able to see and discuss why this work does not only show clear Byzantine traits, but on the other hand also a number of typically Western characteristics.
 Paolo Veneziano became the official painter of La Serenissima; he also painted Doge Francesco Dandolo, a painting that we will see later in the Frari church.
 Paolo and his sons Luca and Giovanni ran a studio where many painters were trained in a tradition, which, in addition to strong Byzantine influences and the use of Byzantine techniques, was also influenced by Giotto’s frescos 30 kilometres north of Venice.
 Typical of Byzantine art, but also of Gothic art is, among others:

 |1.
 Non-naturalistic.
-It was not important to create an accurate representation of reality, but rather to show a higher, divine world.
+It was not important to create an accurate representation of reality, but rather to show a higher, divine world.|

 2. A strong emphasis on precious materials.
 Gold leaf and the even more costly blue colour known as